yscokgor/Greville/README.md

 Population tables are in Greville_group_code info on agriculture and economy are in Untitled2
 Info on sex/ other info in Proj1_code
-(sorry they r everywhere we didnt get a chance to put all together yet...)